Introduction to device mapper multipathing (“multipath”)¶

 Multipath devices in logical volumes¶

-After creating multipath devices, you can use the multipath device names just as you would use a physical device name when creating an LVM physical volume.
+After creating multipath devices, you can use the multipath device names just as you would use a physical device name when you are creating an LVM physical volume.

 For example, if /dev/mapper/mpatha